Olinguito/YoIntervengoiOS/Pods/Masonry/README.md

 ## Learn to prioritize

-> `.prority` allows you to specify an exact priority
+> `.priority` allows you to specify an exact priority

 > `.priorityHigh` equivalent to **UILayoutPriorityDefaultHigh**